mikaelpatel/Arduino-Shell/README.md

 { code-block };\fun!
 \fun@x
 ```
-The short form for execute a function is `:`.
+The short form for executing a function is `:`.
 ```
 \fun:
 ```